What Is Encroachment? Everything You Need To Know

 Liability

 If a neighbor builds something that encroaches on your property due to the use of that structure, you could be held liable.
-Aside from the possibility of an injury or significant damage, you may have to file a claim with your homeowners insurance.
-This could result in higher insurance premiums, which are less than desirable.
+Aside from the possibility of an injury or significant damage, you may have to file a claim with your homeowners insurance, which could result in higher insurance premiums.

 Resale Value